cnvergence/kcp-access-vw-poc/README.md

 The server supports two run modes:

 - **Multi-shard** (`-kubeconfig` + `-apiexport-endpointslice`): Production mode.
-Uses the kcp apiexport provider via multicluster-runtime to watch bindings across all workspaces bound to the `access.kcp.io` APIExport.
+Uses the kcp apiexport provider via multicluster-runtime to watch RBAC bindings across all workspaces bound to the `access.kcp.io` APIExport.
+Only workspaces with an APIBinding for `access.kcp.io` are indexed — this is the opt-in design.
 - **Single-shard** (`-kubeconfig` only): Development mode.
 Standard client-go informers against one cluster.

 Authentication chain (in order):